Halliburton-Landmark/gdp/adm/docker/README.md

 * `GDP_ROUTER` — the default GDP router.
 Inherited from the `swarm.gdp.routers` administrative parameter.
 * `GDP_CREATION_SERVICE` — The GDPname of the default log creation service.
-Inherited from `swarm.gdp.create.service` if set;
+Inherited from `swarm.gdp.creation-service.name` if set;
   otherwise, there is no default for now.
 * `GDP_HONGD_SERVER` — The IP hostname of the Human-Oriented Name to GDPname Directory server (actually the MariaDB server) where